ctucker/angular-snc-training/src/training.md

 # Handling focus

-Editing works, but we're not focusing the form element.
+Editing works, but our focus is all messed up.

 Setting focus is going to require our first foray into the world of *custom directives*